Create and manage Projects in Odoo: A step-by-step guide

 If a user is over 100% of their time on tasks, the project manager simply has to change the users, the time dedicated or the dates for the completion of a task.

-On the other hand, the view by projects helps you to have a better understanding of the relationship between tasks.
+On the other hand, the view by projects helps you gain a better understanding of the relationship between tasks.

-Coordinate tasks accordingly, without overlapping or start a new one without completing another.
+With Odoo project management resources you can coordinate tasks accordingly, without overlapping or starting a new one without completing another.

-Unlike the view by users, here thecolour codes don’t apply.
+Unlike the view by users, here the color codes don’t apply.

-This article is a tutorial on how to correctly set up and make use of the Project app and manage projects with other Odoo applications.
+This article is a tutorial on how to correctly set up and make use of the Project app and manage projects with various Odoo cloud project management applications.